-This section provides the information needed to understand and operate the VISION Dash System installed on all Supra Boat Models.
+This section provides the information needed to understand and operate the VisionTM Control system installed on all Supra Boat Models.

 The instrument system includes gauges, digital displays, and a Graphical Information Center to communicate vital real-time information about the status and performance of the boat to the driver.
 By just glancing at the dash, the driver can access: